adnsv/panctx/README.md

 There is also a couple of special definitions that control generated content:

-- `top-heading`: controls mapping of level one markdown headings to the generated ConTEXt headings.
+- `top-heading`: controls mapping of level one markdown headings to the generated ConTeXt headings.
 Supported values are `part`, `chapter`, `section`.
-Default is `section`.
+Default is `chapter`.

 - `default-externalfigure-size`: can be used when importing external images (except for .svg).
-External figures are mapped to `\externalfigure[...]` statements in context.
-If the corresponding markdown does has no size constraints (e.g. no `width` and no `height` attributes), then the statement from `default-externalfigure-size` will be injected.
+External figures are mapped to `\externalfigure[...]` statements in ConTeXt.
+If the corresponding markdown has no size constraints (e.g. no `width` and no `height` attributes), then the statement from `default-externalfigure-size` will be injected.

-Notice also, that mapping of markdown descriptions, requires a custom ConText definition:
+Notice also, that mapping of markdown descriptions requires a custom ConTeXt definition:

 ```tex
 \definedescription[description][